Tarsiciosh/EssentialFeed/NOTES.md

 - something we could do to mock the behavior could be
 - var commentsFactory = CommentsUIComposer.commentsComposedWith(commentsLoader:)
  then let comments = commentsFactory(makeRemoteCommentsLoader(url: url)
+- repeat the same for feed endopoint
+- add test for both cases
+[extract endpoint URL creation to the API modules]
 ```